 - Freeze.
 Stick the bag or container into the freezer.

 That’s it.
-You can leave it there for at least a couple of weeks (I’m still testing how long).
+You can leave it there for at least a month (I’m still testing how long).
 See my experiment at the bottom of the article for more details.

 How To Defrost Fresh Yeast

 To get consistent results, you should always defrost the fresh yeast the same way.
 I found success with the following method:

 - Defrost the portion in the fridge for about 12 hours.
 That’s enough time for the segment to fully defrost.
 If your blocks are much bigger than mine (which are about 20 grams each), you might need more time.
 If they’re smaller, they’ll defrost faster.
 I usually stick the package in the fridge the night before I need it.

 - (optional) Warm the piece up at room temperature for 30 minutes.
 To help bring the yeast to room temperature, you can give it an additional half an hour before using it.
 It’s okay if you skip this step if you need to start working on your baking project right away.

 - Use.
 Now the yeast is ready to use in whatever recipe you need it for.